-In making your decision about storage, here are some helpful guidelines:
+In making your decision about self storage, here are some helpful guidelines:

 - Lock – It’s your lock that secures your unit.
 Don’t forget it!
 We sell locks at each property.